 When your material is ¾” and thicker, it’s time to break out the gulleted/slotted blade.

-However, this blade may result in an occasional nick on the edge of the trimmed part.
+However, there’s the risk of an occasional nick on the edge of the trimmed part.
 This isn’t usually a problem unless you’re trimming a gel-coated or acrylic-faced part where a smooth cut is necessary.

 Diatrim developed the SuperSpeed models for customers requesting larger diamond surfaces on their blades.
 The SuperSpeed I blade was designed to include the benefits of both the side-spoke and gulleted/slotted blades.

-The SuperSpeed II blade has all the benefits of the SuperSpeed I, but the large diamond surface also allows the operator to turn the blade sideways to sand parts without changing tools.
+The SuperSpeed II blade has all the benefits of the SuperSpeed I, but the large diamond surface also allows the operator to quickly turn the blade sideways to grind and sand parts without wasting time changing tools.

 For additional factors in choosing the right blade see Choosing the Right Blade – Thickness & Diamond Grit